Mining: Prehistory

-Since the beginning of civilization, people have used stone, clay and, later, metals found close to the Earth's surface.
-These were used to make early tools and weapons; for example, high quality flint found in northern France, southern England and Poland was used to create flint tools.
+Since the beginning of civilization, people have used stone, clay, and, later, metals found near the Earth's surface.
+These were used to make early tools and weapons; for example, high-quality flint found in northern France, southern England, and Poland was used to create flint tools.
 Flint mines have been found in chalk areas where seams of the stone were followed underground by shafts and galleries.
 The mines at Grimes Graves and Krzemionki are especially famous, and like most other flint mines, are Neolithic in origin (c.
 4000–3000 BC).
 Other hard rocks mined or collected for axes included the greenstone of the Langdale axe industry based in the English Lake District.

-The oldest-known mine on archaeological record is the Ngwenya Mine in Eswatini (Swaziland), which radiocarbon dating shows to be about 43,000 years old.
+The oldest-known mine in the archaeological record is the Ngwenya Mine in Eswatini (Swaziland), which radiocarbon dating indicates is about 41,000 - 43,000 years old.
 At this site Paleolithic humans mined hematite to make the red pigment ochre.
 Mines of a similar age in Hungary are believed to be sites where Neanderthals may have mined flint for weapons and tools.